 - Complete an Agreement to Serve and Entrance Counseling online with the Department of Education

 - Submit a paper copy of your scores on at least one nationally normed admissions test (SAT/ACT/GRE) demonstrating a score above the 75th percentile.
-If you cannot qualify via the test scores the Office of Financial Aid will review your cumulative GPA from your undergraduate degree.
+If you cannot qualify via the test scores Student Financial Services will review your cumulative GPA from your undergraduate degree.
 If you qualify via a 3.25 cumulative GPA from your undergraduate studies, you will need to maintain a 3.25 GPA during your credential program to receive subsequent disbursements.

-When you have completed the requirements above, please feel free to contact your Financial Aid Coordinator in the Office of Financial Aid to verify receipt and verification of the above eligibility requirements.
+When you have completed the requirements above, please feel free to contact your Student Financial Services Coordinator in Student Financial Services to verify receipt and verification of the above eligibility requirements.

 Teach Grant Exit Counseling